pdmosses/msos-in-prolog/docs/index.md

 Running programs using the Prolog clauses tests whether the MSOS rules specify the expected behaviour.
 For example, running the [`tests/2.txt`] program is expected to terminate with the value `32` stored in the variable bound to `b`;
-the following output from the query `parsef_run('../tests/2.txt')` shows that this is indeed the case:
+the result of the appropriate Prolog query confirms that expectation:
 ```
 ?- parsef_run('../tests/2.txt').